 Curriculum is key in the world of education.
 It provides a clear plan for teaching and learning, and must be relevant, relatable, and delivered with effective instructional strategies.
 If students are going to thrive in an ever-changing world, experts and leaders are needed to step up and guide others in strengthening knowledge and skills regarding curriculum and instruction.

 Earning a doctorate in curriculum and instruction gives educators the opportunity to combine experience with knowledge and skills to lead in the profession.
-It opens the door to new job opportunities, salary increases, and expands the educator’s capacity for understanding what and how students learn.
+Additionally, it opens the door to new job opportunities, salary increases, and expands the educator’s capacity for understanding what and how students learn.

 Getting a doctorate in curriculum and instruction can help you advance your career.
-As educators consider earning an advanced degree, it’s important to know what career options are available.
+However, as educators consider earning an advanced degree, it’s important to know what career options are available.
 The following list gives educators an idea of what job opportunities are available with an advanced degree.

 - District-level administrator (superintendent)